oddmario/tunnel-manager/README.md

 - Port forwarding configuration for split tunnels
 - Easy multi-tunnels management, all in a single configuration file

-## 📝 Notes
-For the optimal experience, kindly have a look at the notes listed at https://github.com/oddmario/GRE-setup-guide/blob/f0681a21edbc7a99f0d2a798529529a807357b5d/README.md#notes (you mainly need to pay attention to notes 1 to 5. anything that follows the 5th note can be ignored)

 ## 📙 Glossary
 - **Backend server:** It is the server that you are trying to hide/protect the IP address of.
 - **GRE host:** It is the VPS (or server in general) that has the public IP address that you want to expose publicly instead of the IP of the destination server. (e.g. a BuyVM VPS)

+## 📝 Notes
+For the optimal experience, kindly have a look at the notes listed at https://github.com/oddmario/GRE-setup-guide/blob/f0681a21edbc7a99f0d2a798529529a807357b5d/README.md#notes (you mainly need to pay attention to notes 1 to 5. anything that follows the 5th note can be ignored)

+**Additional notes:**
+- If you have any backend servers running in the `DYNAMIC` IP mode, make sure that the GRE Manager instance of the GRE host runs before the GRE Manager instance(s) of the backend server(s) start(s).

 ## 🧐 Configuration documentation
 - `mode`